tungthtran/ambry/Rest-API.md

     GET /healthCheck
 #### Returns
 ##### _Success response_
-Status of frontend - GOOD/BAD.
+A successful response will be returned with a status code of `200 Ok` and the body of the response will contain the status of frontend - GOOD/BAD.
 ##### _Failure response_
 None
 #### Sample Response